trovit/reffects/docs/reffects/custom-effects.md

 # Registering custom effect handlers in reffects

-You can register custom **coeffect handlers** using [`registerEffectHandler`](https://github.com/mariosanchez/spike-todo-declarative-effects/blob/master/docs/reffects/api.md#registereffecthandler) function.
+You can register custom **effect handlers** using [`registerEffectHandler`](https://github.com/mariosanchez/spike-todo-declarative-effects/blob/master/docs/reffects/api.md#registereffecthandler) function.

 `registerEffectHandler` receives two parameters:
 1. The **effect identifier** which has to be a string.